 - Provide help along the way.
-No matter what you do, sometimes a customer will take a wrong step or they’ll experience a Bluetooth glitch.
-Anticipate that anything could happen and provide access to getting help troubleshooting, or providing definitions for less common terms.
+No matter what you do, sometimes a customer will take the wrong step or experience a Bluetooth glitch.
+Anticipate that anything could happen and provide access to getting help troubleshooting or providing definitions for less common terms.

-Some customers will prefer to read all the instructions before touching the device, while others may opt to learn on the job and skip over instructions altogether.
-Either way, designing your educational elements with these diverse learning styles in mind makes sure everyone’s style is entertained.
+Some customers prefer to read all the instructions before touching the device, while others may opt to learn on the job and skip over instructions altogether.
+Either way, designing your educational elements with these diverse learning styles ensures everyone’s style is entertained.

-Beyond creating a simplified, easy to understand onboarding process, don’t miss chances to delight your customers and leave them feeling excited about their purchase.
+Beyond creating a simplified, easy-to-understand onboarding flow, don’t miss chances to delight your customers and leave them feeling excited about their purchase.

-To do this, consider the peak-end rule where people tend to remember intense positive or negative moments (peaks) and the last moments of an experience (end) rather than the sum of the entire experience.
+To do this, consider the peak-end rule, where people remember intense positive or negative moments (peaks) and the last moments of an experience (end) rather than the sum of the entire experience.

-To use the peak-end rule to shape an amazing experience, include the following in your design:
+To use the peak-end rule to shape a fantastic experience, include the following in your design:

 - Celebrate milestones and successes.
 Because you’ve done a great job breaking up your process flow into digestible pieces, use those natural transition points to celebrate key moments when they’ve completed a task.
-If they’re progressing through the workflow, reinforce progress with animations or brand moments.
+If they move through the workflow, reinforce progress with animations or brand moments.

 Engage a Design Agency to Design a Companion App and Outstanding Onboarding Experience

-As you work on the physical design of your IoT device, ensuring your companion app and onboarding experience is top-notch is one of the most important things you can do for customer satisfaction.
+As you work on the physical design of your IoT device, ensuring your companion app and onboarding experience are top-notch is one of the most important things you can do for customer satisfaction.

-To make your connected product as helpful, easy to use, and enjoyable for your customers as possible, consider engaging an outside design agency.
-When your team is so focused on making every aspect of your product the best it could be, collaborating with a design agency that specializes in app design can be a relief — and a competitive advantage.
+Consider engaging an outside design agency to make your connected product as helpful, easy to use, and enjoyable for your customers as possible.
+When your team is so focused on making every aspect of your product’s experience the best it can be, collaborating with a design agency specializing in app design can be a relief — and competitive advantage.

 At Everyday Industries, we’ll work with you to conduct a strategy session to figure out what’s needed where.
-Next (in a nutshell) we’ll map out the customer journey, design the user experience, draw the high fidelity wireframes, and test (and test and test) the design until it’s ready to wow.
+Next (in a nutshell), we’ll map out the customer journey, design the user experience, draw the high-fidelity wireframes, create pixel-perfect screen design using your brand guidelines, and test (and test and test) the design until it’s ready to wow.
 It’s what we love to do.